comradekingu/docs.globaleaks.org/FirstConfigurationGuide.rst

 .. image:: wizard1.png

-Once selected, click on the "next" button to access the General section of the wizard.
+Once selected, click on the "next step" button to access the General section of the wizard.

 STEP 3: Configure Project's name and Description